Skin disease is frustrating! It’s hard to determine the cause and it’s even harder to treat.

 Thriving candida (yeast) releases a minimum of seventy-nine known toxins into the body, so not only is it itchy, it’s really systemically toxic.
 But dead and dying candida releases exponentially more!

 Because the Leaky Gut Protocol I use has very potent pre and probiotics, vitamins, minerals and antioxidants, dogs who are taking it burst into healing mode – and that is what makes some of them feel worse initially.
 All those amazing immune-building, gut-healing ingredients are amping up your dog’s body to kill, eradicate and destroy the yeast.
 This is absolutely what we want to do … but the problem arises when we’re killing yeast too quickly.
-In dogs who have a predominate yeast infestation, the toxins from the dead candida become too much for the body to handle all at once.
+In dogs who have a predominant yeast infestation, the toxins from the dead candida become too much for the body to handle all at once.

 The cells of this shocking enemy create toxic chemicals that kill beneficial bacteria … bacteria that are paramount to the health of the immune system.
 Its waste produces toxic alcohols, acetone and hydrogen sulphide known as a nerve poison.
 And if that’s not bad enough, these single-cell organisms can change form into a multi-celled or mycelial fungal that have pileous (hairy) root-like projections.
 These penetrate the intestine causing gut trauma or leaky gut syndrome, decreasing its ability to absorb vitamins, minerals, amino acids, and fatty acids.
 This leads to nutritional deficiencies, autoimmune disease, malabsorption, allergies, cancer, arthritis, and more.